One of the highest rated marinas in North America

 A Full Service Marina & Boatyard

 KYC offers gas and diesel; engine repairs, maintenance and repowering; complete repair and maintenance services; haul out up to 60 tons; electronics sales and service; mobile marine services and over-the-road boat hauling.
-Our dealership, Buzzards Bay Yacht Sales, features new boats by Everglades, Steiger Craft, Invincible and Yellowfin, and an active power yacht brokerage.
+Our dealership, Buzzards Bay Yacht Sales, features new boats by Steiger Craft, Cobia, Fountain, Front Runner, Solace, and Pathfinder, and an active power yacht brokerage.

 Seasonal Guests